Record Cleaning Measures Keeping Train Customers Safe02/10/20

-LNER has more cleaners than train drivers covering the East Coast route to ensure customers and staff kept safe thanks to in-transit cleaning teams working onboard services with industry-leading equipment and practises to reduce the risk of virus transmission.
+At any one time, LNER has more cleaners than train drivers on the East Coast route to ensure customers and staff are kept safe.
+In-transit cleaning teams are working onboard services with industry-leading equipment and practises being used to reduce the risk of virus transmission.

 In addition to onboard fogging devices using sustainable viricidal cleaning fluids, teams from Atalian Servest carry out two-stage sanitisation on surfaces from armrests to tables and onboard toilet facilities, which are regularly checked for plentiful supplies of soap and water.

 LNER Director of Safety and Operations, Warrick Dent, said: “The safety of our customers and staff is always our top priority.
 We recognise the importance of customers not only being safe but feeling safe, which is why we continue to provide reassurance to customers of the significantly enhanced measures we are providing to operate a ‘Covid Secure’ service.”

 Customers are helping play a key part in keeping others safe by following guidelines on wearing face coverings in stations and onboard trains, as well as making seat reservations, which are currently mandatory on all LNER services.

 Since March more than 307,000 hours of cleaning has been undertaken by cleaning teams stretching across the 936 miles of LNER route, and more than 184,000 litres of sustainable cleaning chemicals used by the teams.